 - You save time by not having to work on your real estate marketing and lead generation methods and strategies.

 - Higher chances of receiving exclusive leads.

-- Unfortunately, real estate starters and intermediates that usually have a much higher need for leads will often not get in these programs.
-As you could see above, they mostly want top agents.
+- Unfortunately, real estate starters and intermediates that usually have a much higher need for leads will often not get into these programs.
+As you can see above, they mostly want top agents.

 - Referral fees can be pretty high, and depending on your sales and follow-up skills, it might be a better bet to pay for leads upfront with other providers.

-- Depending on the referral agreement with such providers, you may have to pay further referral fees from future transactions.
-You also might not be allowed to market to them long term (e.g. past client marketing).
+- Depending on the referral agreement with such providers, you may have to pay further referral fees for future transactions.
+You also might not be allowed to market to them long-term (e.g., past client marketing).

-As an advanced and experienced real estate agent, it can make sense to use providers that offer you leads paid at closing provided you know your key performance indicators.
+As an advanced and experienced real estate agent, it can make sense to use providers offering you leads paid at closing, provided you know your key performance indicators.

-Of course, I wouldn’t use one of these services if you have already a well-oiled and tested real estate marketing machine in place that generates good leads on a consistent basis.
+Of course, I wouldn’t use one of these services if you already have a well-oiled and tested real estate marketing machine that generates good leads consistently.

-Overall, I would make this decision dependent on the marketing ROI you have in your business.
+Overall, I would make this decision dependent on the marketing ROI you want to achieve for your business.

 This article has been reviewed by our editorial team.
 It has been approved for publication in accordance with our editorial policy.